officialjaipanchal/ColorSenseAI/README.md

 # ColorSense AI 🎨

 ColorSense AI is an intelligent color consultation and exploration platform that helps users discover, analyze, and work with colors in a smart and intuitive way.
-Built with React and Node.js, it combines the power of AI with a beautiful user interface to provide an exceptional color experience.
+Built with React and Python, it combines the power of AI with a beautiful user interface to provide an exceptional color experience.

 ## Features ✨